-Now, let's go even a step further, okay?
+Let's go a step further.
 What sells all of these products?
-Hmm let's see now, advertisement (Marketing) and promotion are about the two best ways of selling a product that I'm aware of and I'm sure that there are more, but first let's concentrate on these two for just one moment.
+Hmm, let's see now, advertisement (Marketing) and promotion are about the two best ways of selling a product that I'm aware of, and I'm sure that there are more, but first let's concentrate on these two for just one moment.
 Let's talk about fishing shows to give you an example.

-I've co-hosted several TV Fishing shows in the past and let me tell you that "Most" of the time, (Not All!) but "Most" fish that you see being caught on the show are caught prior to the actual filming of a show.
-Now, you might ask yourself, "Well I saw the guy set his hook and then reel in the bass."
-All I can say to you is (Don't believe everything that you see!) with today's editing equipment, professional camera personnel, and the right camera shots anything is possible.
+I've co-hosted several TV fishing shows in the past, and let me tell you that on that show, most fish that you saw were caught before the actual filming of a show.
+Now, you might ask yourself, "Well, I saw the guy set his hook and then reel in the bass."
+All I can say to you is, don't believe everything that you see!
+Anything is possible with today's editing equipment, professional camera personnel, and the right camera shots.

-- You cast out the sponsored bait product (whatever bait or baits the show is sponsored by, even though the fish were actually caught prior to the show on totally different baits, which is mostly the case).
+- You cast out the sponsored bait product (whatever bait or baits the show is sponsored by, even though the fish were caught before the show on totally different baits, which is mostly the case).

-- While you start your retrieve you rare back with your rod like you just got a strike and pretend to set the hook!
+- While you start your retrieve, you are back with your rod like you just got a strike and pretend to set the hook!
 (On actually nothing at all).
 Then the camera will stop filming.

-- You simply reel your sponsored bait back in to the boat, grab a bass out of the livewell and place the hook of the "sponsored product" in the fish's mouth.
+- You reel your sponsored bait back into the boat, grab a bass out of the livewell and place the hook of the "sponsored product" in the fish's mouth.

 - At this time, the camera starts rolling again and starts filming you fighting the fish back to the boat!...(Really quite simple!)

-That's how "Most" of the filming is done.
-It's not so much the bait, color, or technique used to catch the bass during the filming, they just want to show you how many bass all these certain baits can actually catch!
-(But do they really?)
+That's how most of the filming was done.
+It's not so much the bait, color, or technique used to catch the bass during the filming; they want to show you how many bass all these certain baits can catch!
+But do they?
 That's called Marketing!

 Now take a look at the packages of most of the baits today.
-They have to look appealing on the shelves to the consumer (this is called Packaging).
+They have to look appealing on the shelves to the consumer.
 Just keep this in mind!
 Most baits on the market today are made and packaged to catch anglers and not so much the fish.
-Now, I'm telling you this because of all the different products, and especially COLORS, that you decide on which ones to buy.
+I'm telling you this because of the different products, especially COLORS.
+You decide on which ones to buy.

-Okay, let's get back to the colors......
-First of all I want you to understand that I am NOT saying that a certain color of a plastic bait will or will not work under many different circumstances.
-But I will say that you don't really need any more than approximately two dozen colors of plastics to catch bass on any body of water throughout the United States.
+First of all, I want you to understand that I am not saying that a specific color of a plastic bait will or will not work under many different circumstances.
+But I will say that you don't need more than approximately two dozen colors of plastics to catch bass on any body of water throughout the United States.

 Now stop and think a minute.
-There are, without exaggeration, thousands of colors and combinations of colors on today's market when it comes to plastic baits.
+There are, without exaggeration, thousands of colors and combinations of plastic bait colors on today's market.
 Remember what I just said!
 Only two dozen colors, and not hundreds of different colors!
 Whew!
 What a money saver, right?

-If you usually fish deeper than 20-foot depths most of the time, you don't even need to have that many colors.
-The reason is because the deeper a colored bait drops through the water the less of its color can be seen by the bass.
+If you usually fish deeper than 20-foot depths, you don't even need to have that many colors.
+The deeper a bait is in the water, the less of its color can be seen by the bass.
 That's right, the deeper it goes down into the water, the color spectrum starts to diminish.
-In other words, if you had a multi-colored plastic worm and you cast it out letting it drop to a 25-foot depth, the colors of that multi-colored plastic worm would be shades of grays and blacks.
-Just like scuba diving, when you get down to a certain depth everything looks black and white.
-Well the same goes for colored plastics (Now, how many colors does an angler actually need when fishing these deeper patterns?)
-It doesn't matter what color you throw into 20-foot plus depths because "All Colors" will basically look the same on the bottom.
-The only difference now will be is your shade variations.
-So, why buy hundreds of different colors of plastic baits when they will all loose their color at deeper depths?
-(Makes no sense to me)
+In other words, if you had a multi-colored plastic worm and you cast it out, letting it drop to a 25-foot depth, the colors of that multi-colored plastic worm would be shades of grays and blacks.
+Just like scuba diving, everything looks black and white when you get down to a certain depth.

 Until next time.....Take Care & God Bless!